+White beans and greens is a classic Italian combination, something for which you really don’t need a recipe but occasionally there are some really good ideas out there.
 The beauty of this dish, is how some of the beans are used to create a velvety sauce and some remain plump and whole.
-Adapted from “Sausage, Greens, and Beans Pasta” published in Bon Appétit, October 2016.
+I hope you enjoy it!

-- 2 bunches winter greens (escarole, chard, or kale), stems removed, leaves torn into pieces
+- 2 bunches winter greens (escarole, chard, or kale), stems removed and leaves torn into pieces

-- flaky salt and freshly ground black pepper
+- flake salt and freshly ground black pepper Maldon

-- Pasta: Add salt to the pasta water and drop the pasta.
-Cook until al dente and save 1 cup cooking water.
+Add salt to the pasta water and drop the pasta.
+Cook until al dente, save 1 cup cooking water, and drain pasta.

-- Add the greens to the beans in the pan with about 1/4 cup pasta cooking water.
+Add the beans to the deglazed pan and cook until heated through, about 5 minutes.
+Transfer half the beans to the sausage plate.
+Add the greens to the beans in the pan with about ¼ cup pasta cooking water.
 Steam and cook until greens are tender (about 10 minutes for kale, less for chard and even less for escarole).

-- Transfer cooked pasta into the beans and greens, add butter, 1/2 cup cheese, and enough reserved pasta cooking water to make a velvety sauce (about 1/2 - 3/4 cup).
+Add cooked pasta to the beans and greens, add butter, ½ cup Parmesan, and enough reserved pasta cooking water to make a velvety sauce (about ½–¾ cup).
 Return the reserved sausage and beans to the pan and heat through.
 Ready to serve!
-Pass additional parmesan, s&p.
+At the table, pass additional parmesan, salt and pepper.